-Held the morning of the first Saturday of March, March 1, 2014, volunteers are equipped with trash bags, small hand tools and other necessary equipment to clean up the banks of the Plum Creek.
-Beginning at 9:30am, these volunteers check in at the covered pavilion at Lake Kyle for their assignments.
+Held the morning of the Last Saturday of February, February 27, 2016, volunteers are equipped with trash bags, small hand tools and other necessary equipment to clean up the banks of the Plum Creek.
+Beginning at 9:30am, these volunteers check in at the covered pavilion at Steeplechase Park for their assignments.

 Generally lasting until noon, thousands of pounds of trash, some recyclable, get removed from the park land and trails.
 Dead trees and brush are removed and nature trails are groomed just in time for the busy spring and summer.

-Get a group of your friends, co-workers or scout troop and head to Lake Kyle.
+Get a group of your friends, co-workers or scout troop and head to Steeplechase Park.
 All workers are rewarded with a pizza lunch upon conclusion.